SSWConsulting/SSW.Rules.Content/rules/mandatory-vs-suggested-pr-changes/rule.md

 guid: 6F5AE6FC-F29A-4938-B012-FDE7F669998C
 ---

-When reviewing another developers pull request, review comments can fall into a mix of categories.
-Some comments might be required, while others might be optional.
-This is where the mandatory vs suggested PR changes rule comes in.
+When reviewing another developer's pull request, review comments can fall into a mix of categories.
+Some changes might be required, while others might be optional.
+Do you know the best way to tell the requester which is which?

 <!--endintro-->